Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 When to Use Format Painter vs. Shortcuts#

-Both methods copy formatting, but they're suited to different situations:
+Both methods copy formatting, but they suit different situations:

 | Scenario | Best Method | Why |